OpenNebula/vOneCloud-docs/docs/source/release_notes/system_requirements.rst

 System Requirements
 ===================

-.. note:: It is advised to manage one vCenter by only one vOneCloud.
+.. warning:: It is advised to manage one vCenter by only one vOneCloud.
 Otherwise VMs from both server will clash and poduce errors.

 The following components are needed to be present in the infrastructure to implement a cloud infrastructure run by vOneCloud: